OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/dns/dns-getstarted-cli-nodejs.md

 ## <a name="next-steps"></a>Próximas etapas

-toolearn mais sobre o DNS do Azure, consulte [visão geral do DNS do Azure](dns-overview.md).
+Para saber mais sobre o DNS do Azure, veja [Visão geral do DNS do Azure](dns-overview.md).

-toolearn mais sobre o gerenciamento de zonas DNS no DNS do Azure, consulte [zonas DNS gerenciar no DNS do Azure usando o Azure CLI 1.0](dns-operations-dnszones-cli-nodejs.md).
+Para saber mais sobre como gerenciar as zonas DNS no DNS do Azure, veja [Gerenciar zonas DNS no DNS do Azure usando a CLI do Azure 1.0](dns-operations-dnszones-cli-nodejs.md).

-toolearn mais sobre o gerenciamento de registros DNS no DNS do Azure, consulte [registros de DNS de gerenciar e registro define no DNS do Azure usando o Azure CLI 1.0](dns-operations-recordsets-cli-nodejs.md).
+Para saber mais sobre como gerenciar os registros DNS no DNS do Azure, veja [Gerenciar registros DNS e conjuntos de registros no DNS do Azure usando a CLI do Azure 1.0](dns-operations-recordsets-cli-nodejs.md).